Answer: More than we’ll ever know.

 First, we just put ourselves, this world and the universe within the same time scale.
 That’s an important new orientation for most of us.
 Second, we just gave the universe a beginning point, just like the world and ourselves.
 That’s huge.
 And, third, we just gave it an endpoint, today, the “Right Now,” the ever-expanding moment that we all share.
 The universe, the world, and we are all getting older by the second.

 Past-Present-Future.
 So, what is the past, the present and the future?
 This conceptual frame of reference is a convenience we create.
 It is kind of like comfort food, yet this sense of time introduces two scales that never truly exist.
 The present is always becoming the future and the future is never quite here.
 The past is rather peculiar.
-In this model it is an imprint within the notation and on the universe.
+In this model it is an imprint within a notation and on the universe.
 We will come back to this notion of an imprint later, but say goodbye to past-present-and-future.
 Please, if just for this posting, attempt to see the universe with a definite starting time as the beginning point, and the current time as the ever-changing endpoint.

 Time didn’t always exist; it only exists because the universe, the sun-and-earth, and you exist and the only time is Now.